paulcaseys/cosmos-image-loader/README.md

     }

-Similarly, you can bind a callbach to detect when the images have not loaded correctly `$("#image_target_1").on("IMAGE_LOAD_ERROR", customImageLoadErrorHandler);`
+Similarly, you can bind a listener to detect when the images have not loaded correctly `$("#image_target_1").on("IMAGE_LOAD_ERROR", customImageLoadErrorHandler);`